Nora Naranjo Morse: Collections

 Morse's earthwork project, Numbe Wahgeh, is in the collection of the 1% for Art Program of the city of Albuquerque.

 Her work, Our Homes, Ourselves, is in the collection of the Minneapolis Institute of Art.

 Other works by Morse are in the collections of the Albuquerque Museum, the Heard Museum, and the National Museum of the American Indian of the Smithsonian Institution.

 Quote

-"There is no word for art in the Tewa language ...
-There is though the concept for an artful life, filled with inspiration and fueled by labor and thoughtful approach."

 Exhibits

 Morse's work was featured in the Hearts of Our People: Native Women Artists, (2019), Minneapolis Institute of Art, Minneapolis, Minnesota, United States.
 She has also shown at the Heard Museum, the Wheelwright Museum, the White House, and the Canadian Museum of Civilization.

 Honors and awards

 In 2003, Morse received a Contemporary Art Fellowship for her project Path Breakers from the Eiteljorg Museum of American Indians and Western Art.
 In 1993, she received a Dubin Fellowship from the School of American Research.
 In 1982, she was awarded a fellowship from the Southwestern Association on Indian Affairs.